jwanner83/follow-js/README.md

 # follow-js
-A experimental, dependency free script that let elements follow your cursor without a huge overhead.
+An experimental, dependency free script that let elements follow your cursor without a huge overhead.

 ## Usage
 1. Include the `follow.min.js` script to your project